GoogleCloudPlatform/php-docs-samples/appengine/flexible/wordpress/README.md

 Go to the Dashboard at https://PROJECT_ID.appspot.com/wp-admin.
 On the Plugins page, activate the following
 plugins:

-  - Batcache Manager
   - GCS media plugin

 After activating the plugins, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the [Google Cloud console's Storage page][cloud-storage-console].

-## Check if the Batcache plugin is working

-On the plugin page in the WordPress dashboard, click on the Drop-ins tab near the top.
-You should see 2 drop-ins are activated: `advanced-cache.php` and `object-cache.php`.

-To make sure it’s really working, you can open an incognito window and visit the site because the cache plugin only serves from cache to anonymous users.
-Then go to
-[the memcache dashboard in the Cloud Console][memcache-dashboard] and check the hit ratio and number of items in cache.

 ## Various workflows